ferrolho/away-at-edinburgh/_posts/2016-07-21-preparation-session.markdown

 	</figcaption>
 </figure>

 Financing is divided in three groups according to the living costs of each country.
 Scotland belongs to the most expensive group, so I get to receive 10€ for each day I spend there.
-Since I am going to stay there 135 days, that adds up to a total of 1.350€.
+Since I am going to stay there for approximately 135 days, that adds up to a total of 1.350€.

 It may seem a lot, and it is a very appreciated help, but it doesn't cover by far my expenses.
 I might write a post regarding this matter, as well as my savings plan.